-- 1 Navigate to a release train.
-For example, click Calendar in the toolbar menu and select a release train from the Calendar page. - 2 Click Add application releases. - 3 Select one or more application releases to add to the release train. - 4 Click OK.
+- 1 Navigate to a release train and select the Application Releases tab. - 2 Click Add application releases. - 3 Select one or more application releases to add to the release train. - 4 Click OK.

 Copying Release Trains

 In many organizations, release trains with a similar makeup of application releases are initiated at regular intervals over time.
 To make it easier to create items for these in Serena Release Control, you can make a copy of release train information.